QCrBox/QCrBoxFrontend/documentation/deployment_instructions.md

 7. Collect staticfiles (e.g. css required to render plotly plots) with `python manage.py collectstatic`.
 8. Start the server with `python manage.py runserver`.
 9. Open your choice of browser and navigate to your deployment URL; by default, this URL will be [`http://localhost:8000/`](http://localhost:8000/).
-10. Log in to the app using the credentuals you set in step 6.
+10. Log in to the app using the credentials you set in step 6.
+11. Navigate the Groups in the navigation bar and create at least one group (you will not be able to upload any data until you have created a group to assign it to).
-11. Enjoy using QCrBox Frontend!
+12. Enjoy using QCrBox Frontend!

 For more information, please check the documentation readme at [`QCRBox_Frontend/documentation/README.md`](./README.md)